tzador/makedown/README.md

-# XFile
+# x.md

-`xfile` is a versatile CLI tool that lets you execute shell scripts, JavaScript code, and Python code from one or more markdown files.
+`x.md` is a versatile CLI tool that lets you execute shell scripts, JavaScript code, and Python code from one or more markdown files.
 It's a streamlined alternative to `Makefile` or `package.json` scripts, and it features built-in syntax highlighting through markdown code blocks.